General cancer organisations

 For general enquiries

-This organisation runs free courses for people in England with long term medical conditions.
-The aim of the courses is to help the people attending them gain confidence in taking responsibility for their conditions alongside the health professionals caring for them.
+Self Management UK is an organisation that works with patients and carers to help them manage day to day when living with long term conditions.
+One of the programmes is called the Expert Patients Programme.
+The aim of these courses is to help the people attending them gain confidence in taking responsibility for their conditions alongside the health professionals caring for them.
 The courses are usually six weekly sessions lasting two and a half hours.
 All the courses are run by trained tutors who live with a long term medical condition.

 The Royal College of Psychiatrists